Welcome to My Website!

 Steps #1 and #2 require anyone using this process to put aside ideology, at least for a while, and focus on (1) understanding the needs and desires of all stakeholders and (2) synthesizing these needs and desires into top-level objectives.
 This broadens the mind and increases empathy for opposing viewpoints.

 Step #3 requires creative thinking to develop a strategy that achieves the top-level objectives and key stakeholder needs and desires.
-This forces one to reject ideological strategies that focus on
+This forces one to reject ideological strategies that focus on just one or two objectives and develop a balanced approach that all stakeholders can support.

 SE Examples

-I wrote the book "Rational Tax Reform: Using the Systems Engineering Process to Fix America's Broken Tax System" to illustrate how systems engineering can address complex social, economic, environmental, and political problems.
-You can learn more about this book by clicking on its image (above).
+You can learn more about this book by clicking here or on its image (above).
 You can also purchase it from Amazon and most other bookstores.

 I have also used systems engineering to develop potential solutions for ten of America's most urgent problems.
-My proposed reforms are described in the presentation, Ten Moonshots to Revitalize America.
-These ten actions, summarized in the figure on the right, are not utopian ideas but practical, nonpartisan solutions that can be implemented today and largely completed in ten years, just like the Apollo program in the 1960s.
-Please contact me if you would like a copy of this presentation or details about any of my proposed solutions.
+My proposed reforms are described in "Ten Moonshots to Revitalize America."
+These ten actions, summarized in the figure on the right, are practical, nonpartisan solutions that can be implemented today and largely completed in ten years, just like the Apollo program in the 1960s.
+Please contact me if you want a complimentary copy of this report or to discuss my proposed solutions.

 The Path Forward